Long Term Side Effects of Liposuction

 How to Reduce Liposuction Side Effects?

-Many of the mentioned side effects of liposuction will disappear a few weeks after the operation.
+Many of the mentioned lipo side effects will disappear a few weeks after the operation.
 This includes pain, discomfort, swelling, bruising, drowsiness, and numbness.
 Also, you can reduce these complications by wearing a compression garment, having a balanced diet, taking the prescribed medications as ordered, following the postoperative instructions step by step, avoiding tobacco and alcohol, taking a light walk every day, and, most importantly, choosing a skilled surgeon.

 It is also noteworthy that many of the severe side effects of liposuction can be avoided by having realistic expectations from the surgery (not expecting a great shift in one sitting) and following the doctor’s orders.